 Another barrier is assuming that other cultures are similar rather than different to your own.
 As a result, you might behave as you would in your own culture but end up causing offense or worse, simply because you are unaware that different rules and norms apply in the other culture.

 Finally, the most common barrier to intercultural communication is—perhaps surprisingly—anxiety.
 When you are unsure what is expected of you or what to do, it’s only natural to feel anxious.
 Your focus is then likely to shift to your feeling of anxiousness and away from the intercultural transaction taking place.
 As a result, you may make more mistakes than you would have otherwise and seem to be behaving awkwardly to others.

 Intercultural communication in business

-International business is more than investing in website localization, app localization, software localization, or professional translation services for your documents and materials.
+International business is more than investing in localisation or translating your documents and materials.
 Arranging negotiation interpreting services is also laudable, but it’s only half the job.
 The other half is to train your members of staff in intercultural communication and help them acquire intercultural competence to ensure they can communicate effectively—both with other staff around the globe, and with clients and other people from different cultural backgrounds.

 Given the importance of intercultural communication in business, it’s definitely worth investing in this area.
 Communication can be significantly improved by implementing proper cross-cultural training.
 This is especially important if you are managing teams from all over the world.
 Be especially aware of different styles of communication, as some may be more direct than others.